Is your older dog not eating as much as he used to? If so, it’s natural to worry – but not always necessary.

 This means that it’s more difficult for him to use his food efficiently, or quickly.

-When you’re older dog isn’t eating well, you may not think to look inside his mouth right off the bat.
+When your older dog isn’t eating well, you may not think to look inside his mouth right off the bat.

 Physical Health Conditions